I was raised in Pingaring. My Dad and Mum are contractors for local farmers.

 After doing odd jobs, rouseabouting, tractor driving and working on the CBH bins, where I met my husband-to-be, I went to Alexander College for a secretarial course.
 (Luckily they taught me how to type really fast, which comes in handy when typing up long stories)

-I got a job at the Shire of Lake Grace as a secretary for three years and then changed to a Teachers Assistant before getting married to my husband Darryl and having my daughter Mackenzie and my son, Blake.
+I got a job at the Shire of Lake Grace as a secretary for three years and then changed to a Teachers Assistant before getting married and having two kids.

 It was while running the local shop in Pingaring in 2006, in a partnership with my Mum, that I began writing down a story that was roaming around in my head.
 Lo and behold, this was the start of my writing career.
 The Family Farm is my first book.
 Fast forward ten years and I’m now working as a farmhand (farming is a passion), my two kids are nearly young adults, I’m back racing speedway and loving life.
 I still can’t believe I’ve written this many books!!!
 I feel very lucky in life.
 Find what makes you happy and fill every moment as life is too short.